sam-621/nextjs-13-starter/src/core/hooks/README.md

 # Hooks

-folder to storage your utility hooks and petitions hooks
+Folder to store your utility hooks and petitions hooks

 ## File example